 For example, if you spend $150 on books as gifts for employees during a quarter, you can claim the full GST amount of $22.50 because:

-Although entertainment expenses and FBT don’t often intersect, there are situations where entertainment expenses may trigger FBT obligations:
+Although entertainment expenses and FBT don’t often intersect, there are situations where entertainment expenses may trigger FBT obligations.
+In particular, if entertainment expenses are considered services or benefits provided to employees, the employer may be liable for FBT:

-Even if an expense is 100% deductible, it might still be subject to FBT if it’s considered a benefit provided to employees because of their employment.
+Even if an expense is 100% deductible, it might still be subject to FBT if it’s considered a benefit or service provided to employees because of their employment.

 Learn more about FBT in our article: Fringe Benefit Tax Explained: What You Need to Know